Estimation of a Structural Break Point in Linear Regression Models: Empirical Application

 \subsection{U.S. real GDP growth rate}

-In macroeconomics literature, shocks that affect mean growth rate are often modelled as a one-time structural break because of its rare occurrence.
-However, existing estimation methods fail to capture the graphical evidence of postwar European and U.S. growth slowing down sometime in the 1970s, known as the ``productivity growth slowdown".
-For instance, \hyperref[Bai1998b]{Bai, Lumsdaine and Stock (1998)} show that for the U.S., most test statistics reject the no-break hypothesis, but the estimated confidence interval does not contain the slowdown in the 1970s.
+In the macroeconomics literature, shocks that affect the mean growth rate are often modeled as a one-time structural break because of their rare occurrence.
+However, existing estimation methods fail to capture the graphical evidence of postwar European and U.S. growth, slowing sometime in the 1970s.
+This is known as the ``productivity growth slowdown," which is widely hypothesized in macroeconomics literature.
+For instance, \citet*{Bai1998b} show that for the U.S., most test statistics reject the no-break hypothesis; however, the estimated confidence interval does not contain the slowdown in the 1970s.

-I estimate a structural break of an autoregressive model using postwar quarterly U.S. real GDP growth rate.
-Real GDP in chained dollars (base year 2012) data are obtained from the Bureau of Economic Analysis (BEA) website for the sample period 1947Q1-2018Q2, seasonally adjusted at annual rates.
+I estimate the structural break of an autoregressive model using the postwar quarterly U.S. real GDP growth rate.
+I use real GDP in chained dollars (base year 2012) data from the Bureau of Economic Analysis (BEA) website for the sample period 1947Q1-2018Q2, seasonally adjusted at annual rates.
 Annualized quarterly growth rates are calculated as 400 times the first differences of the natural logarithms of the levels data.
 I assume that log output has a stochastic trend with a drift and a finite-order representation.
-Following the approach of \hyperref[Eo2015]{Eo and Morley (2015)}, I use \hyperref[Kurozumi2011]{Kurozumi and Tuvaandorj's (2011)} modified Bayesian information criterion (BIC) for lag selection in order to account for structural breaks.
-The highest lag order selected is 1 for output growth given an upper bound of four lags and four breaks.
-The AR(1) model is estimated under three cases.
-First case is a break in the drift term only (the constant term $\gamma = 0$), second case is a break in the coefficient of lags only, the ``propagation term" ($\delta_1 = 0$), and lastly a break in both constant and coefficient.
+Following the \citet*{Eo2015} approach, I use \citeauthor{Kurozumi2011}'s \citeyearpar{Kurozumi2011} modified Bayesian information criterion (BIC) for lag selection to account for structural breaks.
+The highest lag order selected is 1 for output growth, given an upper bound of four lags and four breaks.
+The AR(1) model (\ref{eq:outputgrowth_ar1}) is estimated under three cases.
+The first case is a break only in the drift term ($\gamma \neq 0$, $\delta = 0$), the second case is a break only in the coefficient of lag, the ``propagation term" ($\gamma = 0$, $\delta \neq 0$), and finally, a break in constant and coefficient.